RedHatQE/splice-testing-pageobjects/README.md

 #### usage
-See the tests directory for example usage in test case implementation
+* See the tests directory for example usage in test case implementation
+* To execute test cases:
+ * copy tests/inventory.yml ./ and update
+ * run nosetests --with-webuiscreenshots --keep-passing-screenshots